Revelation 4 and 5: The Divine Council and Christ’s Reign (Series Part 3)

 These people prefer being crushed by mountains to trusting in God.
 Hence, there cannot be safety for the ransomed people of God while these unbelieving people are still around.
 Indeed, they already killed some saints and will kill some more (6:10, 11).
 Also note that the day of wrath is attributed to both God and Jesus.
 They agree with the course of action.

 Gulley (71) observes the parallelism of the endings in Chapters 4 and 5.
-Chapter 5 ends in a similar way as Chapter 4 does but with a subtle twist.
-In chapter 4, the twenty-four elders worshiped him seated on the throne.
-In chapter 5, the elders worshiped the one seated on the throne and the Lamb.
-It is another subtle way that John portrays Jesus as Yahweh.
+Chapter 5 ends in a similar way as Chapter 4 does, but with a subtle twist.
+In chapter 4, the twenty-four elders worshiped him who was seated on the throne.
+In chapter 5, the elders worshiped the one sitting on the throne and the Lamb.
+It is another subtle theological way that John portrays Jesus as Yahweh.
 Data points like this one will inform later Trinitarian theologies.

 Works Cited